Today, I wanted to go through the best mobility exercises to fix anterior pelvic tilt.

-You might feel a little bit of a stretch and increase movement in that back hip and then you are coming back off and release the stretch in the back hip.
+You might feel a little bit of a stretch and increased movement in the back and hips.

-After 5 repetitions, you are going to back off and see how you feel.
-If you feel it is helping, then you can progress to 8 or 10 repetitions.
+After 5 repetitions, stop to see how you feel.
+If you feel like it is helping, then progress to 8 – 10 repetitions.
 If you don’t feel anything, go back and make sure you are doing the exercises correctly.
 If you are doing the exercise correctly and not feeling anything, then skip the exercise.
-It is something that you do not need to do.
+It is something that you might not need to do.

-One last thing, make sure to do the exercise on one side and then the other side as well.
+One last thing… make sure to do the exercise on both sides.

-You are going to drop your head, round out the mid back and round out the low back (cat position).
+Drop your head, round out your mid back and round out the low back (cat position).
 Hold this position for a couple of seconds.

 #3 – Stability Ball Side to Side Mobility Exercise

-You start by resting your legs on a stability ball and lying back.
-Then you are going to rock your legs from one side, until you feel a light stretch.
-You are going to hold that light stretch for a second and then rock back to the other side.
+Start by lying on your back.
+Bend your knees and rest your calves on the stability ball.
+Rock your legs to one side, until you feel a light stretch.
+Hold that light stretch for a second, then rock to the other side.

 Stability Ball Side to Side Mobility

-We are working on increasing the mobility and movement in the hip joint.
+Work on increasing the mobility and movement in the hip joints.

-I got Orsy to go from 1 O’clock over to 11 O’clock position.
-We are focusing on the correct hip mobility exercise.
-Start with 5 repetitions on each side and see how it feels.
-If you feel better, progress on to 8 to 10 repetitions.
+Start with 5 repetitions on each side and see how you feel.
+If you feel better, progress to 8 – 10 repetitions.

 So there you go!
-Give those exercises a go and see how your hips feel and see how it affects your anterior pelvic tilt.
+Give those exercises a go and see how your hips feel.
+Also see how they affect your anterior pelvic tilt.

-Make sure to swing by ExercisesForInjuries.com and enter in your injury or pain, there is a good chance that I have an article, interview or video that will help you overcome your injury or pain.
+Make sure to swing by ExercisesForInjuries.com and enter in your injury or pain.
+There is a good chance that I have an article, interview, or video that will help you.

 Secondly, if you are watching this on YouTube, head up above and hit “Subscribe”.
-What that will do is every couple of days you will get a video from me where I talk about injury or pain.
+Every couple of days you will get a video from me where I talk about injury or pain.

-Okay, before you go, if you are looking for a higher level of understanding and education on mobility exercises, then you should check out Ruthless Mobility, which is a full day seminar where Dean Somerset covered everything you need to know about mobility.:
+Okay, before you go, if you are looking for a higher level of understanding and education on mobility exercises, then you should check out Ruthless Mobility, which is a full day seminar where Dean Somerset covers everything you need to know about mobility.

 Rick Kaselj, MS